 2.)
 Explore Cardiff’s National Museum

-The National Museum is one of the best things to do in Cardiff… especially if the weather takes a turn for the worst!
+The National Museum is one of the best things to do in Cardiff… especially if the weather takes a turn for the worse!

 3.)
 See the Millennium Centre